Shabirmean/Assignment1/README.md

 ## Installation of Pre-requisites

-- The first step is to be able to run the desktop-full verison of ROS Kinetic (www.ros.org) as well as Gazebo v7 or v8.
+- The first step is to be able to run the desktop-full verison of ROS Kinetic (www.ros.org) as well as Gazebo v7 (v8 likely works as well, but not fully tested).
   - If you are installing ROS locally on your machine, dont forget the final step which is to source ROS's setup.bash.
   - To verify your install, each of the following should run without error:
      - roscore